If Pets Had Thumbs Day: When It Is & How It Is Celebrated

 What Other Animals Have Opposable Thumbs?

 Despite the uniqueness of the human hand, humans are not the only animals that have opposable thumbs.
-In fact, many animals have this unique physical trait.
+Many animals have this unique physical trait.
 Most great apes, including chimps, gorillas, and orangutans, have opposable thumbs.
 Raccoons have a special type of thumb that helps them climb and open trash cans.
 Giant pandas also have opposable thumbs, which they use to grab onto thick stalks of bamboo.
 Possums and koalas are two more well-known animals that also have opposable thumbs.

 Opposable thumbs are exceedingly rare in the animal kingdom.
 Humans are some of the only living things to use their opposable thumbs to their greatest potential.
 Apes are the only other animals that have used their thumbs to create and manipulate crude tools to help them accomplish jobs.